United Way Worldwide - Funder Overview

 President and CEO

-Angela F. Williams serves as President and CEO of United Way Worldwide.
-She is the first Black woman to serve in this role in the organization's 135-year history.
+Angela F. Williams announced her retirement from United Way Worldwide, with the transition expected to occur during Spring 2026.
+She is the first Black woman to serve in this role in the organisation's 135-year history.
 Williams is focused on scaling community-driven solutions and breaking down systemic barriers to equity, economic mobility, and social justice.
+She announced her retirement to care for her mother following her father's passing, explaining that balancing the role of caregiver and CEO is no longer sustainable.
+Williams has been recognised for her leadership and was named by USA Today as a 2025 Woman of the Year.

 Application Process & Timeline